TOP

 Château Duhart-Milon: Vineyards

-Under the Rothschilds the vineyards of Château Duhart-Milon, which at the time of the acquisition in 1962 had been dominated by dying vines and were overly-rich in Petit Verdot, were largely cleared, drainage installed, and new vines planted.
-As I have already indicated, the vineyard is now up to 76 hectares, on an estate that covers 152 hectares.
+Under the Rothschilds the vineyards of Château Duhart-Milon, which at the time of the acquisition in 1962 had been dominated by dying vines and were overly-rich in Petit Verdot, were largely cleared, new field drains were installed, and new vines were planted.
+As I have already indicated, the vineyard is now up to 76 hectares, on an estate that covers 111 hectares.
 Today the vines are predominantly Cabernet Sauvignon, this variety accounting for 67% of the vineyard, with 33% Merlot.
-The Cabernet Franc, which once accounted for 3% of the vines, seems to have been grubbed up, as has the Petit Verdot.
+Unusually, there is no diversity in the varieties planted here; the Cabernet Franc, which looking back at older Bordeaux texts once accounted for 3% of the vines, seems to have been grubbed up, which is perhaps not a surprise; this variety is much less favoured on the left bank than it is on the right bank.
+Perhaps more surprising, all that Petit Verdot, the popular choice when looking to add a little ‘seasoning’ on the left bank, has also gone.

 Château Duhart-Milon